Dr. Cynthia Johnston Turner

 Mr. Stanley earned a Bachelor of Music Education from Furman University (Greenville, South Carolina), magna cum laude.
 At Furman, Mr. Stanley studied with Dr. Leslie W. Hicken and Jay Bocook, serving as the Paladin Regiment’s Drum Major from 2011-2014, which included leading the Basketball Band.

 A native of Emory, Virginia and a product of Virginia’s public school system, Mr. Stanley is a strong advocate for music education.
-His professional affiliations include the National Association for Music Education, the Virginia Band and Orchestra Directors Association, and the Virginia Music Educators Association.
+His professional affiliations include the National Association for Music Education (NAfME), the Georgia Music Educators Association (GMEA), and the College Band Directors National Association (CBDNA).
 He and his wife, Molly, a former orchestra teacher and master’s student in educational psychology, reside in Athens.